 - Ad Astra Comix; Late Bloom; Gay for Pay; Semo Distro; the Tower; Rebuild Printing; the Ontario Coalition Against Poverty; Upping The Anti Distro; Look Mum!
 Distro; aNaRCHo’s Bargain Books; Great Work Express Distro; Anarchist Black Cross; Sever Press; End the Prison Industrial Complex; The Toronto Media Co-op; Test Their Logic; PM Press; Beehive Design Collective; Common Cause; Justseeds Artists’ Cooperative; Notes from Underground; Women’s Coordinating Committee for a Free Wallmapu; Blue Heron Books; KW Infoshop; AK Press; The Wheelhouse; From the Margins… and more!

 Want to help out?
 From postering to childcare, please give us a hand!

 Contact us at firstname.lastname@example.org

 We are committed to making the Bookfair as accessible and welcoming as possible: The Steelworkers’ Hall is wheelchair accessible; there will be childcare and kids programming; there will be a People of Colour space.
-And as always the Bookfair will abide by our Safer Space and Sexual Assault and Consent policies (which you can read about on our website).
+And as always the Bookfair will abide by our Safer Space and Sexual Assault and Consent policies (which you can read about here).

 If you have other ideas or suggestions for improving the accessibility of the event please let us know and we will try our best to accommodate you.